pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 ## NarraFirma Application

-This is the home page of the NarraFirma application.
-The diagram shows the six phases of participatory narrative inquiry and the six parts of the software.

 **Home page**

+This is the home page of the NarraFirma application, where six buttons (Planning, Collection, Catalysis, Sensemaking, Intervention, Return), correspond to the six phases of participatory narrative inquiry.
 ![NarraFirma Screenshot 03 - Home](NarraFirmaScreenshot03-Home.png)

 * * *